RUCAIBox/LLMBox/docs/utilization/supported-datasets.md

 # Supported Datasets of LLMBox

-We currently support 56+ commonly used datasets for LLMs.
+We currently support 59+ commonly used datasets for LLMs.

+## Understanding Evaluation Type

 Each dataset is either a multiple-choice dataset or a generation dataset.
+You can find the difference between them at [here](https://github.com/RUCAIBox/LLMBox/tree/main/utilization#dataset-arguments)

+## Understanding Subsets

 Some datasets have multiple subsets.
 For example, Massive Multitask Language Understanding (`mmlu`) dataset contains 57 different subsets categorized into four categories: `stem`, `social_sciences`, `humanities`, and `other`.